ANSC/FSHN 492 WI

 PROTOCOL FOR ARRANGING FIELD PLACEMENT:

 A field site will be chosen by the FSHN/ANSC 492 coordinators based on appropriateness to the student's program and personal objectives.
 Students are then advised to contact the establishment.
 After the placement is agreed upon, the Contract for Field Placement must be signed by: (1) the student, (2) the field supervisor and (3) a faculty coordinator before initiation of the experience.
-Any change or substitution of a field placement must be requested in writing to a faculty coordinator.
-The coordinators are responsible for handling and helping to resolve such situations, and have final decision-making jurisdiction over such matters.
+Any student working with animals must also submit the completed and signed ANSC

 STUDENT RESPONSIBILITIES: